 The early advances in Xerox color printing led me to create a series of collages using color Xerox, photography, and sliced acrylic paint.

 Won first place in The 32nd Annual Competition Exhibit, Boca Raton Center for The Arts.1983.

 I photographed Jim and Jason.
 This is the result of cutting and pasting the xeroxes.

 JIM AND JASON COMBINED.
-Black and white xerox and paint.
+Black and white Xerox and paint.
 8.5x11inches.

 Our next home was on the corner of NW 2nd Ave and NW 7th St. was an Addison Mizner stucco house built for the workers at the Boca Raton Hotel and Club.
 Jim remodeled it back to its original beauty.
 He exposed the Pecky Cypress ceiling and Dade County pine floors.
 It proved to be a perfect place to display my sculptural landscapes composed of schools of fish.

 The beginning of this series was an imaginative idea.
 What would the ocean look like if all the fish poked their heads up above the water if even for a few seconds?

 ANTICIPATION.
 Pencil and ink on watercolor paper 16 x 12 inches

 These seascapes became 3 dimensional surreal environments with my concrete fish head sculptures.

 CHECKERBOARD COBIAS.
 Concrete with photo sensitive emulsion creating the wrap around checkerboard pattern.
 The cast cement fish heads were placed on painted roofing slate. h=14″ 4 x 4 ft.
 Won entry in Boca Raton Center for the Arts, 31 Annual Exhibit 1982.

 The fish heads were cast from molds made from cobias with 100% silicone.
 Their eyes were spiral seashells.
 I photographed them at the beach to recreate the Sea Scape drawings.